 From his Preface to The Dictionary of the English Language

 Cambridge, December 29, 1859

 I published two blog posts about Joseph Emerson Worcester (pronounced Wuss-tur) on the 10th of September, 2015.
-The first post was about The Dictionary Wars between Worcester and Noah Webster.
+The first post was about The Dictionary Wars between Joseph E. Worcester and Noah Webster.
 And the second post was about researching a pamphlet containing two reviews of Worcester's first dictionary.
-While researching the reviews on Google Books, I came across a copy of the reviews bound in a book belonging to Joseph E. Worcester.
+While researching the reviews on Google Books, I came across a copy of the reviews that was bound in a book belonging to Joseph E. Worcester.
 The book was given to Harvard Library after Worcester died.
 Pasted on one of the front endpapers was this bequest bookplate, dated 2 July 1866

 I wondered what other books Worcester had given to Harvard.
 Did he give Harvard any of the fifty or so English dictionaries he said he had in his own library, and which he used in compiling his own 1830 dictionary?
 Webster had accused him of stealing the definitions of 121 words from Webster's dictionary–an accusation of plagiarism that, to this day, still muddies Worcester's good name and reputation.
 Don't believe me?